tree-lock/tree-lock/README.md

 ## Something you may interested in

 1. I use WSL and PowerShell as my Windows development environment terminals.
+2. I use VScode with code pilot AI as my main development tool.
-2. My Windows-based computer was assembled by me personally.
+3. My Windows-based computer was assembled by me personally.
-3. I utilize Stack Overflow and GitHub issue pages to find solutions when encountering bugs.
+4. I utilize Stack Overflow and GitHub issue pages to find solutions when encountering bugs.
-4. I live in a home equipped with various smart home products.
+5. I live in a home equipped with various smart home products.